dmail-old/customProperty/readme.md

 CustomProperty
 =============

-Using custom setter/getter provided by Object.defineProperty, customProperty allow to create computed property, cached property and listen for property change.
+Using Object.defineProperty, CustomProperty can create computed property and listen for change.

 ## Example

+[customProperty.js](./customProperty.js) has no dependency and let you do the following :

 ```javascript
 var user = {firstName: 'damien', lastName: 'maillard'};